 Want an event that promotes both employees’ and members’ loyalty?
 Try offering seminars on various topics like marathon training and nutrition, meditation and stress reduction, or a Q&A forum with the staff.

 Seminars are a great way to promote the superiority of your gym because they’re something gyms rarely offer and are great for member retention in the fitness industry.
-Every gym has treadmills, but your gym has training on how to improve members’ running technique to meet their goals.
+Every gym has treadmills, but your gym has training on how to improve members’ running techniques to meet their goals.
 This not only encourages members to then work on their running technique (which means more check-ins at the gym) but also challenges your trainers, gets them excited, and promotes loyalty.

 Seminars can be a member-only event–but advertise your seminar schedule so potential customers can see the benefits of your gym over competitors.
 Or encourage members to bring a friend, who might turn into a member, too!
 Either way, your business is sure to benefit!

 #25 – Get Creative with Pricing

 Don’t get stuck in the standard pricing models if they’re the cause for attrition.
 Change to different packages, tiers, or strategies to attract or retain customers who can’t afford your current pricing.
-Offer a discount if they recruit a friend or Gold Card benefits for 5+ year membership.
+Offer a discount if they recruit a friend or Gold Card benefits for a 5+ year membership.
 Watch this video to learn more about how to price your personal training services:

 #26 – Advertise New Features